MartinGitti/html-css-javascript/README.md

 # html-css-javascript
-## First project working with the three basic front end languages together.
+* First project working with the three basic front end languages together.
+HTML, CSS & JavaScript.

 <p>
 There are three tasks covered in this project.
-All the tasks focus mainly on the functionality of a web page, rather than styling.
+All the tasks focus mainly on the functionality of a web page, adding logic to a Web Page rather than styling.
 </p>

 <p>
-HTML is used to display content in the browser & to aid with a basic structure for the web page.
+HTML is used to display content in the browser & to gice basic basic structure to a Web Page.
+<span>:chin thumb:</span> Think of the human skeleton.
-Css is used for styling & to assist with layout of page.
+CSS is used for styling & to assist with layout of page.
 JavaScript is used add some logic to page which helps with functionality & to make the web page dynamic.
 </p>